 Description of the German rail market

 In Germany, Abellio only has gross contracts with the PTAs, which means that Abellio Germany is paid for its service per train kilometer.
-The revenue/fare box risk is allocated to the transport authority.
-On top, inflation risk is hedged by appropriate escalation formulas.
-Thus, the risk profile of gross contracts is low.
+The revenue/fare box risk is allocated to the PTA.
+On top, inflation risk is hedged by appropriate escalation formulas in the contracts with the PTAs.
+Thus, the risk profile of gross contracts is relatively low.

 Abellio Germany rail concessions

-In Germany, Abellio continues to operate in three regions, together operating 6 concessions.
-In Nordrhein-Westfalen (NRW) it operates with Abellio Rail Nordrhein-Westfalen 4 rail concessions, being Emscher Ruhrtal-Netz, Ruhr-Sieg-Netz, Der Mungstener and Niederrhein-Netz.
-In Nordrhein-Westfalen and Niedersachsen it operates with WestfalenBahn, the Emsland- und Mittelland-Netz concession.
-In Mitteldeutschland it runs with Abellio Rail Mitteldeutschland the Saale-Thuringen-Sudharz Netz (STS).
-Abellio also continues mobilising the DISA network in Mitteldeutschland, in NRW the Rhein-Ruhr-Express, S-Bahn Rhein-Ruhr and Ruhr-Sieg-Netz 2 and also in southern Germany (Abellio Rail Baden-Wurttemberg) in order to be ready to operate Stuttgarter Netz rail franchise in 2019.
-The concessions that are currently being operated are:
+In Germany, Abellio continues to operate in 3 regions, together operating 8 concessions.
+In North Rhine-Westphalia (NRW) it operates with Abellio Rail Nordrhein-Westfalen GmbH 5 rail concessions, being Emscher Ruhrtal-Netz, Ruhr-Sieg-Netz, Der Müngstener, Niederrhein-Netz (NRN) and the Rhein-Ruhr-Express (RRX).
+In North Rhine-Westphalia and Lower Saxony it operates with WestfalenBahn GmbH the Emsland- und Mittelland-Netz concession.
+In Mitteldeutschland it runs with Abellio Rail Mitteldeutschland GmbH the Saale-Thüringen-Südharz Netz (STS ) and the Dieselnetz Sachsen-Anhalt (DISA).
+Abellio also continues mobilising the S-Bahn Rhein-Ruhr and Ruhr-Sieg-Netz 2 concession in NRW as well as in southern Germany (Abellio Rail Baden-Württemberg GmbH) lot 1 of the Stuttgarter Netz (STN) in order to start operating these concessions in 2019.
+The concessions that are currently being operated are.